panduwijayasaputra/streambuddy/ENVIRONMENT_SETUP.md

 2. Document the variable in this guide
 3. Add validation if required
 4. Update deployment scripts if needed
-5. Test in all environments
+5. Test in development environment

 ---